gdpashov/SwiftUI-Combine-Library/README.md

 > Uses SwiftUI framework.

 Creates a horizontal list with a preferred item width.
-The real item is calculated in such a way that the last item to be shown in half (to indicate that there are more items) and width to be as closer to the preferred one as possible.
+The real item is calculated in such a way that the last item to be shown in half (to indicate that there are more items) and the width to be as closer to the preferred one as possible.

 ### `Views`/`Book`/`BookSimpleView` and `BookAdvancedView`